 Retail.
 The face of retail is changing.
-The National Retail Federation predicts that in 2016, retail sales will grow by 3.1% overall, with online sales projected to grow 6-9%.1 The growth rate is expected to exceed the 10-year average of 2.7% growth.
+The National Retail Federation predicts that in 2016, retail sales will grow by 3.1% overall, with online sales projected to grow 6-9%.
+The growth rate is expected to exceed the 10-year average of 2.7% growth.
 The International Data Corporation (IDC) estimates that 3.2 billion people, or 44% of the world's population, will have access to the Internet in 2016.
 Retailing Today, an online resource for the retail trade, discusses the impact of technology on the form of retail.
-They project that smart mobile devices will increasingly enable consumers to shop online anywhere and anytime.2
+They project that smart mobile devices will increasingly enable consumers to shop online anywhere and anytime.
+The project that should be a supported by the same trade of the sam